lizzybrooks/CommunityComputing/commandLine.md

 grep "search term" FILENAME
 ```

 Okay.
 You're basically a pro now.
 You're ready to:
 # Download and run software from the Command Line

+There are lots of programs that you can run through to command line interface, so feel free to explore and try things out.

+A good one to start with is a video editor called ffmpeg.
+[You can find a tutorial on downloading and using ffmpeg over here.](https://github.com/antiboredom/automating-video-itp/blob/master/FFMPEG.md)

+Congratulations on your new knowledge.
+Remember, it's just the beginning.
+If you want to explore more of what the command line can do, [here is a good, thorough tutorial].(https://www.learnenough.com/command-line-tutorial/basics)